xmidt-org/securly/wire.md

 1. Create a `Message` instance with the desired payload, files, and response.
 2. Encode the `Message` instance using MsgPack.
-3. Compute the SHA of the encoded data.
-4. Create a JWS that includes the SHA of the data.
+3. Create a JWS that includes the `Message`.
-5. Create an `Outer` instance with the JWS and the encoded data.
-6. Encode the `Outer` instance using MsgPack.
+4. Compress the resulting JWS using Gzip.

 ### 3.2 Decoding

-To decode an `Outer`:
+To decode a `Message`:

-1. Decode the `Outer` instance using MsgPack.
+1. Uncompress the data using Gzip.
 2. Verify the JWS signature.
-3. Compute the SHA of the data and compare it with the SHA in the JWS.
-4. Decode the data into a `Message` instance using MsgPack.
+3. Extract the payload of the JWS a `Message` instance using MsgPack.

 ## 4. Encrypting and Decrypting

-The encrypted form of the data structures are simplified and contain only the `Message` structure and the sub structures in a standard JWE.
+The encrypted form of the data structures are similar, but the compression steps happen at different points.

+### 4.1 Encrypting

+1. Create a `Message` instance with the desired payload, files, and response.
+2. Encode the `Message` instance using MsgPack.
+3. Compress the resulting binary using Gzip.
+4. Create a JWE that includes the compressed data.

+### 4.2 Decrypting

+1. Decrypt the data of the JWE.
+2. Decompress the resulting payload using Gzip.
+3. Convert the MsgPack encoded data into a `Message`

 ## 5. Security Considerations